 I know there are a lot of fans for NiCAD batteries out there, which is why I decided to try the EBL Batteries for Solar Lights.

-Last Halloween, I used these batteries to power my pumpkin solar lights and they worked from 7 pm to 3 am.
+Last Halloween, these batteries impressively ran my pumpkin solar lights from 7 pm to 3 am.

-NiCAD cells offer up to 1,200 charge/discharge cycles that maintain 75% of their total capacity even after 3 years of frequent use.
+These NiCAD cells are also designed to last, offering up to 1,200 charge/discharge cycles while maintaining 75% capacity after 3 years of use.

 One catch is the memory effect, which can reduce their performance if they are not fully charged and discharged every time, but that is an easy fix with a bit of discipline.